-The draft 2021/2026 IDP and MTREF Budget as well as BEPP were tabled at Council on 31 March 2021 and adopted on 23 April 2021.
-Thereafter the draft documents were made available to the community via the municipality's website, and hard copies were made available at customer care offices and municipal libraries.
-Further, consultation took place through various media platforms, for example, radio, social media, etc. This process was undertaken from 8 to 15 July 2021, thereafter, a final report will be tabled at Council on 31 May 2021.
+The draft 2021/2026 IDP and MTREF Budget as well as BEPP will be tabled at Council on 31 March 2021.
+Thereafter the draft documents will be made available to the community via the municipality's website, and hard copies will be made available at customer care offices and municipal libraries.
+Further, consultation will be made through various media platforms, for example, radio, social media, etc. This process will be undertaken up until 12 May 2021, thereafter, a final report will be tabled at Council on 26 May 2021.